 Since its inception in 1958, the Honors Program at Iowa has made it a mission to help high-achieving students discover and realize their full potential.
 Thank you for your generosity in making the resources available to challenge these students in the unique ways they need to develop personally and professionally.
 In 2019-20, the Honors Program gave out nearly $184,000 in scholarships, fellowships, and awards to its students.

 Thanks to all of our donors in 2021, we exceeded our goal and raised $13,150 for enriching opportunities for students in scholarships and more!

 Your Donation Makes a Difference

-- Fund an honors student to attend and present at a professional national conference.
+- Funding an honors student to attend and present at a professional national conference.

-- Fund a mentored research opportunity for one or more honors students to work with world-renowned University of Iowa faculty on cutting edge research.
+- Funding a mentored research opportunity for one or more honors students to work with world-renowned University of Iowa faculty on cutting edge research.

-- Contribute to an existing Honors at Iowa scholarship (Honors Program Scholarships).
+- Contributing to an existing Honors at Iowa scholarship (Honors Program Scholarships).

 - See below for more ways you can help support honors students, including gifts of time and expertise.

 Your generosity truly makes a difference.
 To enrich the lives of Honors Program students you may donate online, call 1-800-648-6973, or mail a check payable to the University of Iowa Center for Advancement with "Honors Program" or write one of the funds below in the memo line to:

 The Honors Program Excellence Fund provides support for honors instruction, collaborative faculty and student interactions, and any services that support honors students and the program.